Speaking in Tongues: The Evidence, Part 1 of 7

 The First 200 Years: Nobody Even Debated It

-The Shepherd of Hermas, written in Rome around 100-150 AD, does the same thing.
-It was so widely read that some early churches treated it like Scripture.
+The Shepherd of Hermas, written in Rome around 100–150 AD, does the same thing.

 “We do also hear many brethren in the Church, who possess prophetic gifts, and who through the Spirit speak all kinds of languages, and bring to light for the general benefit the hidden things of men, and declare the mysteries of God.”

-Read that again.
-“Speak all kinds of languages.”
 Present tense.
 In his churches.
 One generation from John.

 Novatian in Rome, around 250 AD, listed the Spirit’s gifts as ongoing realities: “This is he who appoints prophets in the church, instructs teachers, directs tongues, brings into being powers and conditions of health, carries on extraordinary works…”